Emerging Microelectronic Materials by Design: Navigating Combinatorial Design Space with Scarce and Dispersed Data: Introduction

 One challenge hindering the application of data-driven methods is the disjoint design space.
 Mathematically, data-driven design is viewed as the optimization of several design variables.
-Numerical design variables are well handled by common ML models and are easy to optimize.
+Numerical variables are well handled by common ML models and are easy to optimize.
 However, materials design usually involves mixed categorical (e.g., element type) and numerical (e.g., fraction of element) variables.
 Not only does the mixed-variable complexity pose difficulty to ML models, but it also makes the design space disjoint, thus challenging optimization techniques such as BO.
 This calls for ML models that can handle mixed variables and support BO.

 Another challenge is associated with data acquisition.
-For specific functional materials of interest, there could be data accumulated over the decades of materials science studies.
+Data for specific functional materials of interest could be accumulated over decades of studies.
 However, the previous findings are reported in literature across publishers, topics, and even fields.
 This dispersity makes collecting initial data a bottleneck.
 Text mining and natural language processing (NLP) techniques have been applied to extract knowledge of materials from literature \cite{olivetti-nlp-20} and assist in synthesis planning \cite{mehr-science-20}.
 These successes show an extraordinary potential of mining data from the literature to promote materials design, which has yet to be systematically exploited.

-In this account, we summarize the methods we have developed towards addressing the challenges and propose a systematic framework (Figure \ref{fig:frame}) for designing materials in the combinatorial space using scarce and dispersed data.
+In this Account, we summarize the methods we have developed towards addressing the challenges and propose a systematic framework (Figure \ref{fig:frame}) for designing materials in the combinatorial space using scarce and dispersed data.
 We demonstrate our approach in the design of MIT materials.
-As a general approach to combinatorial materials design, the framework is applicable to other materials systems as well.
+As a general approach to combinatorial materials design, the framework applies to other materials systems as well.
 The sections are organized as follows: Section \ref{sec:frame} presents an overview of our proposed framework and the MIT materials design problem.
-Sections \ref{sec:textmining}--\ref{sec:adaptive} describe the three major components of the framework that address the aforementioned challenges.
+Sections \ref{sec:textmining}--\ref{sec:adaptive} describe the three major components of the framework.
 Section \ref{sec:outlook} discusses remaining challenges and outlooks in accelerating materials design in the combinatorial space.